 Parents or carers seeking to transfer to a particular Academy may make an application using the appropriate application form, which can be obtained from the Academy.
+In year applications for school places will be responded to within a maximum of 15 school days.
+However our schools, where possible, would envisage processing applications more swiftly.
 This application will be processed in line with the procedure outlined in the determined admission arrangements and parents and carers need to be aware that any date set for joining the new school may be after the next term or half term holiday and those parents/carers are responsible for ensuring that their child continues to receive appropriate education in the interim.